NVIDIA/accelerated-computing-hub/README.md

 # NVIDIA Accelerated Computing Hub

 This repository is a home for open learning materials related to GPU computing.
-You will find user guides, tutorials, and other works freely available for all learners interested in GPU Computing.
+You will find user guides, tutorials, and other works freely available for all learners interested in GPU computing.

 The intention is to create a living project where documents, examples, best practices, optimizations, and new features can become both visible and accessible to users quickly and easily.